Joshuaatt/Intel-edison-cheat-sheet/README.md

 ## Starting Ionic

-To start a new project type:
+To start a new project run:

 ```$ ionic start yourApp tabs```

 Replace "yourApp" with the name of your application and "tabs" with the template you would like to start with.

-cd into your app folder and type:
+cd into your app folder and run:

 ```$ ionic platform add android``` or ```$ ionic platform add ios```